fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 })
 ```

-When tests are run with option _--test-only_, that is, with the command
+When tests are run with option _--test-only_, that is, with the command:

 ```
 npm test -- --test-only